esumit/CloudManager/ReadMe.txt

 What is CloudManager
 ---------------------------
-CloudManager manages preDefined Images for a specific account in DigitalOcean Cloud.
+CloudManager is a library of REST APIs which manages preDefined VMs( Images of droplets) for a specific account in DigitalOcean Cloud.
-It have list of REST APIs to automate and manage the DigitalOCean's preDefined Droplets(Cloud Machines) for project work related specific needs on a specific account, e.g. preInstalled Images (it contains various predefined settings, processes and softwares).
+e.g. preInstalled Ubuntu Images configured for a specific purpose

 ![alt tag](https://github.com/esumit/CloudManager/blob/master/images/CloudManager%20and%20DigitalOcean.png)

-One of the major use case where it was written to use, its like a project work require to create a virtual machine by multiple applications on runtime(with preInstalled stuff) for specific use, and that applications uses the created machine for a specific period and once the need is over, it destroy the machine.
+One of the major use case where it was written to use, its like a project work require to create virtual machines by multiple applications on runtime(with preInstalled stuff) for specific use, and that applications uses the created machine for a specific period and once the need is over, it destroy the machine/s.

-Example : A preDefinedVirtual Machine have preInstalled tomcat server, and preDefine deployed webapps which are connected with a centralised database.
+Example : A preDefinedVirtual Machine e.g. ubuntu VM with preConfigured and preInstalled tomcat server, and preDefine deployed webapps which are connected with a centralised database.
 This machine have all specific ssl certificates, ip rules, security groups and other relevant configurations.